Battle of Hastenbeck

 The Battle of Hastenbeck (26 July 1757) was fought as part of the Invasion of Hanover during the Seven Years' War between the allied forces of Hanover, Hesse-Kassel (or Hesse-Cassel) and Brunswick, and the French.
 The allies were defeated by the French army near Hamelin in the Electorate of Hanover.

 Prelude

 The French, who were allied with Austria, Russia, Sweden and Saxony during the Seven Years' War, invaded Germany in April 1757 with two armies, altogether about 100,000 soldiers.
 The French hoped to draw the attention of the Kingdom of Prussia, which was allied with Britain and Hanover, away from the Bohemian theatre where Prussia and Austria fought several battles (Lobositz, Prague, Kolin).

 One of the two French armies under command of Prince de Soubise marched through central Germany.
-It joined the Imperial Army, or "Reichsarmee", commanded by Prinz von Hildburghausen.
+It joined the Imperial Army, or "Reichsarmee", commanded by von Hildburghausen.
 This coalition army later met a Prussian army at the Battle of Rossbach on 5 November 1757 with disaster.